sigp/lighthouse/book/src/builders.md

 If you don't see that message around the time of your proposals, check your beacon node logs for `INFO` and `WARN` messages indicating why the builder was not used.

-Examples of messages indicating failure are:
+Examples of messages indicating fallback to a locally produced block are:

 ```
 INFO No payload provided by connected builder.